arthi2900/app1/docs/prd.md

   - View student class-section assignments
 - Exam schedule review and approval (within assigned school only)
 - Student report access (filtered by assigned school)
-- Teacher performance monitoring (within assigned school only)\n- Edit own profile with Save button
+- Teacher performance monitoring (within assigned school only)
+- Edit own profile with Save button
 - View school details (read-only)
 - **School-based access**: All data and user lists filtered by assigned school
 - **Visibility**: Can view teachers and students from assigned school only